prysmaticlabs/documentation/docs/install/arm/activating-a-validator.md

 Depending on your platform, issue the appropriate command from the examples below to generate a public / private keypair for your validator.

-> NOTICE: When prompted, provide a password to encrypt your new ETH2 validator and withdrawl keys.
+> **NOTICE:** When prompted, provide a password to encrypt your new ETH2 validator and withdrawal keys.

 #### Generating with prysm.sh